JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

 There are 4 ways to spectate *Rocket League*:

-1. Player
-   * Shows exactly what a player sees
+1. **Player**: shows exactly what a player sees
-   * Is not the optimal way to show team build-up and plays
-   * Rendered obsolete after the release of director cam
-2. Fly
-   * Free movement around the arena
+2. **Fly**: allows for manual movement around the arena (similar to [SkyCam](https://www.youtube.com/watch?v=WNtNBNoVFHI))
+3. **Auto**: operates as an automated fly cam, seamlessly moving around the arena and following the action
+4. **Director**: automated system that uses both player cam and auto cam to follow the action

+Spectator was first introduced in August 2015 in [Patch v1.04](https://www.rocketleague.com/news/patch-notes-v1-15--pc-ps4-/).

+Player cam does not show team build-up or team positioning well.

-   * Not used in a live environment
+Fly cam is unused in a live environment.
-3. Autocam
-   *
-4. Director
-   *

 ## After Game